Ontario Student Assistance Program (OSAP)

 Persistent or prolonged disability

-A persistent or prolonged disability is any impairment, including a physical, mental, intellectual, cognitive, learning, communication or sensory impairment—or a functional limitation—that:
+A persistent or prolonged disability means any impairment, including a physical, mental, intellectual, cognitive, learning, communication or sensory impairment—or a functional limitation—that:

-• has lasted, or is expected to last, for a period of at least 12 months, and
+• has lasted, or is expected to last, for a period of at least 12 months, but

 • is not expected to remain with you for your expected life.